 Test with Request Events

 If you have bound response fields to your page Elements but can’t see any values appearing when the request runs, try a test using the request status code Events.
 Open the request in the API tab and select Events.
-Your request may return more than one status code, so Manage the Event you’re trying to troubleshoot (typically it will be 200 for a successful response).
+Your request may return more than one status code, so respond to the Event you’re trying to troubleshoot (typically it will be 200 for a successful response).
 Use a Set Value Action to display some arbitrary text in the page, for example the word “returned” in a Text View.

 Test the app again and check to see if the text appears.
 If your text is not displayed, the app is not receiving a response from the request, so you will need to troubleshoot the request outside Dropsource, for example using Stoplight or Postman (or cURL if you’re comfortable using a command line interface).